When does Diversity Help Generalization in Classification Ensembles?: Methodology

 \subsection{Relationship Between Diversity and Ensemble Performance}

-The relationship between diversity and generalization in the literature remains an open question.
-Some researchers, such as Kuncheva and Whitaker~\cite{kuncheva2003diversity}, hold doubts about the usefulness of diversity measures in building classification ensembles in real-life pattern recognition problems.
-In contrast, some researchers hold the view as well that diversity among the members of a team of classifiers is a crucial issue in classifiers' combination~\cite{li2012diversity}.
-They are two contradicting views, so, weirdly, both of them have some supporting experimental results in some cases.
-For instances, some empirical results~\cite{kuncheva2003diversity} showed less correlation between diversity and generalization error by varying the diversity in the ensemble.
-Meanwhile, some experiments~\cite{yu2011diversity} showed precisely the opposite results.
-Hence, to clarify of this issue, whether or not diversity affects the performance of generalization, becomes particularly essential.
-Herbrich and Graepel~\cite{herbrich2001pac, herbrich2002pac} presented that the relationship between generalization and margin did exist.
-Based on their work and the relationship between the proposed diversity and margin, we propose the relationship between the proposed diversity and generalization in the PAC framework, as shown in Figure~\ref{fig:motivation}.
+In this subsection, we intend to explain whether and how diversity affects the generalization performance of classification ensembles.
+Herbrich and Graepel~\cite{herbrich2001pac,herbrich2002pac} presented that the relationship between generalization and margin did exist.
+Based on their work and the relationship between the proposed diversity and margin, we propose the relationship between the proposed diversity and generalization in the PAC framework, as shown in Figure~\ref{fig:structure}.